gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 ## Adding a Domain name

-Both Vercel and managed Kuberenetes have a default public domain name.
+Both Vercel and managed Kubernetes have a default public domain name.

 ### Accessing on default domain